-This article is sponsored by SellerEngine.
+This article was sponsored by SellerEngine.

 This post is by Austin Fisher, Product Manager for SellerEngine’s product research scouting app Profit Bandit.
 He also works with SellerEngine Services, helping Amazon sellers with listing and account issues.